Arth-M/Celine_website/readme.md

     "css": "tailwindcss -i ./src/input.css -o ./src/output.css --watch" }, ...`

+  13. In layout.js add at the beginning `import '../src/output.css'`

 13. You have two running processes to stop and start for your projects now:
   - npm run dev
   - npm run css